ernesto-jimenez/gocompatible/README.md

 and run it, which is very dangerous.

-You must always run those commands within an issolated container.
+You must always run those commands within an isolated container.
 We've published a docker image you can use to do it quickly.

 Example: